Ruth2014/bio2092/04_Microbial_genomics/README.md

 some FastQ files containing genomic sequence reads of various strains of *M. tuberculosis*.
 You also need some .bam and .bai files that contain alignments of these genomic reads aligned against the reference genome.
-You can find all of these files in the “`Data for Mycobacterium resistance prediction`” folder.
+You can find all of these files in the `Data for Mycobacterium resistance prediction` folder.
 You can download the whole set of files by selecting all and hitting the Download button:

 ![](./media/image5.png)

 This should result in a .zip file being downloaded into your Downloads folder.
-You must then extract the files from this .zip file by right-clicking and selecting “Extract All”.
+You must then extract the files from this `.zip` file by right-clicking and selecting “Extract All”.
 This will generate a new folder in which you will find your files.